wp-plugins/countdown-clock/readme.txt

 == Description ==

-Display a flash countdown on your sidebar to any event.
-Select date, title and event text from a choice of countdown designs, colors and sizes.
+Display a flash countdown clock configured an event of your choice.
+Select the date, title and event text on a choice of countdown designs, colors and sizes.

 * Select from a range of flash countdown clocks
 * Select size and layout